jbclements/Granite-Mon-Website/all-years.markdown

 ![alt text](images/1998/Dock-3.jpg)

+---

 ### 1999 : The Fifth Time

 Pictures?
 Description?

+---

 ### 2000 : The Sixth Time

 Pictures?
 Description?

+---

 ### 2001 : The First Granite Mon

-This was the first year of the Granite Mon Challenge, including the swim, the bike ride, and the climb up MountKatahdin.
+This was the first year of the Granite Mon Challenge, including the swim, the bike ride, and the climb up Mount Katahdin.

 The swim went well; details, anyone?